soanagno/wakenet/Code/README.md

 ```
 #### data
 ```
-synth (boolean): 0 for data synthesizing and training, 1 for evaluation mode. data_size (float): total number of wakes used for training batch_size (float): batch size of each backward propagation. x_bnds (vector): x-boundaries of wakes produced by FLORIS. y_bnds (vector): y-boundaries of wakes produced by FLORIS. full_domain (boolean): 0 for domain partitioning (using sub-networks), 1 for use of full domain during training. row_major (boolean): row-major (1) or column major (0) partitioning. dimx (float): x-resolution of wake domain as calculated by FLORIS. dimy (float): y-resolution of wake domain as calculated by FLORIS.
+train_net (boolean): 0 for training mode, 1 for evaluation mode. make_data (boolean): true for wake generation, false to load wakes from wake_dataset folder. save_data (boolean): set to true to create wake_dataset folder. curl (boolean): set to true to train dnn on the curl model and false on the gaussian model. weather (boolean): create dataset based on realistic wind data (data_size and batch_size must be changed). data_size (float): total number of wakes used for training batch_size (float): batch size of each backward propagation. x_bnds (vector): x-boundaries of wakes produced by FLORIS. y_bnds (vector): y-boundaries of wakes produced by FLORIS. full_domain (boolean): 1 for use of full domain during, 0 for domain partitioning (using sub-networks). row_major (boolean): row-major (1) or column major (0) partitioning. dimx (float): x-resolution of wake domain as calculated by FLORIS. dimy (float): y-resolution of wake domain as calculated by FLORIS.